5'-Guanidinonaltrindole

 5'-Guanidinonaltrindole (5'-GNTI) is an opioid antagonist used in scientific research which is highly selective for the κ opioid receptor.
-It is 5x more potent and 500 times more selective than the commonly used κ-opioid antagonist norbinaltorphimine.
+It is more potent and selective than the commonly used κ-opioid antagonist norbinaltorphimine.
 It has a slow onset and long duration of action, and produces antidepressant effects in animal studies.
 It also increases allodynia by interfering with the action of the κ-opioid peptide dynorphin.

 In addition to activity at the KOR, 5'-GNTI has been found to act as a positive allosteric modulator of the α1A-adrenergic receptor (EC50 = 41 nM), and this may contribute to its "severe transient effects".